compromise-evident/rolling-code/README.md

 # For absolutely absurd cryptanalysis protection...

+Set absurd_protection_against_cryptanalysis to true.
-For each round, let only one item from randomness[] be written to file "Code".
+For each round, it'll write one item from randomness[] to file "Code".
-This is very slow, and code_length_in_thousands simply becomes "actual code length".
+This is very slow, and code_length_in_thousands simply becomes "actual code length."

 <br>
 <br>